Update 8.6 to 8.7

 REST API key attributes change to string

-With 8.7, the default REST API key attribute type changes from number (int64)
+With 8.7, the default REST API key attribute type changes from integer (int64)

 to string